KOTOR-Community-Portal/website-content/content/faq/k1_quickstart.md

 ### Should I Use Mods?

-If you're on a system that you can install them on, YES--the [KOTOR Community Patch](https://deadlystream.com/files/file/1258-kotor-1-community-patch/) is a pure bugfix compilation focused on resolving all the game's various bugs, some of them quite significant even if not gamebreaking.
+If you're on a system that you can install them on, YES--the [KOTOR Community Patch](https://deadlystream.com/files/file/1258-kotor-1-community-patch/) is a pure bugfix compilation, and it fixes some quite significant issues, even if most aren't gamebreaking.
 It adds no restored content (KOTOR has very little to restore), so even if you would typically like to avoid any sort of content alterations in a first playthrough, this mod is still something you should use as a pure bugfix patch.

 ### Okay, What if I Want More Mods?